 She felt a shift, a subtle sense of discontent.
 And guess what?
 Sarah isn't the only one who felt that way.

-The underlying theme?
-It's about perspectives and beliefs in the workplace.
+The perspectives and beliefs about the workplace.
+Or is it?

-It's not only about pay or titles, as you can see.
 It's more about the vibes they get from the job, the whole experience.
-And the issue of "employee perception" is significant.
+And what your employees' perceive about this is quite significant.

-It allows businesses to learn more about how their employees feel about their workplace.
+It allows businesses to learn more about how their employees feel about the workplace.

 These surveys often provide employee anonymity to get honest feedback.
 Thus, employee survey responses are confidential.
 Anonymity lets employees speak freely without fear of repercussions.
 Like giving kids a safe space to express themselves.